Ettadhamen: History

-The neighborhood's youth played a central role in the 2011 revolution which overthrew President Zine el-Abidine Ben Ali because they aspired to change their difficult living conditions, but without success.
-If traces of the main contributors to the popular uprising are still present on the walls of the houses and surrounding alleys, infrastructure projects in fact remain absent in the region till this day, which contributed to the deterioration of the situation and the spread of crime, with drug trafficking and a high level of frustration and deprivation among young people, most of whom choose illegal migration.
-Militant Islamist movements are also developing and certain jihadist cells are emerging, especially among the youth.
+The youth of the neighborhood played a significant role in the 2011 revolution that led to the overthrow of President Zine el-Abidine Ben Ali, driven by a desire to improve their challenging living conditions.
+However, these aspirations did not result in immediate change.
+While traces of those who contributed to the uprising can still be seen on the walls of buildings and surrounding alleys, the region continues to lack significant infrastructure development.
+This ongoing neglect has contributed to social issues, including rising crime rates, drug trafficking, and high levels of frustration and economic hardship, particularly among young people, many of whom have sought opportunities through illegal migration.
+Additionally, there has been a rise in militant Islamist movements, with some jihadist cells emerging, especially among the youth.

-Before Ettadhamen-Mnihla split into two separate municipalities (Ettadhamen and Mnihla) in 2016, the complex was inhabited by nearly 142,953 people (2014).

 Economy

 The political transition of the Tunisian state after the 2011 revolution contributed to the state of economic stagnation, with an increase in the number of university graduates and an absence of a comprehensive strategy offering radical solutions to reduce the unemployment rate.
 This is estimated at more than 60%, while the poverty rate is 70%, because the monthly income of thousands of families does not exceed 200 dinars, while it reached 27.88% for higher graduates in 2014.